If you are a beginner and do not know much about the CLAT examination, let me explain it to you in a very easy and understandable manner.

 You should begin attempting mock tests:

-• After analysing previous year question papers.
+● After analysing previous year question papers.

-• Once you have developed a basic understanding of the syllabus.
+● Once you have developed a basic understanding of the syllabus.

 Frequency of Mock Tests

-Ideally, you should attempt:
+Ideally, you should attempt: -

-• One mock test every two days
+One mock test every two days

 How to Attempt Mock Tests Properly

-• Attempt the paper within a strict time limit.
+● Attempt the paper within a strict time limit.

-• Avoid taking breaks during the test.
+● Avoid taking breaks during the test.

-• Treat every mock test exactly like the actual examination.
+● Treat every mock test exactly like the actual examination.

 Post-Mock Analysis (The Real Difference Maker)

 Many students regularly attempt mock tests but fail to improve because they ignore proper analysis.
+As the real improvement comes from the careful analysis on each mock test.

-• Work specifically on improving those sections.
+● Specifically work on improving those sections.

-Final Guidance for Beginners
+Final Guidance or Beginners

-• Consistency in preparation.
+● Consistency in preparation.

 Frequently Asked Questions (FAQs)